PedroAsantos/SD_Proj/README.md

 # SD_Proj
 Project developed in distributed systems course.

-The project was dividid in 3 parts.
+The project was divided in 3 parts.
 ## Race_1
 The first part was a concurrent solution and this solution has to be un locally and it serves as the base for the distributed versions.